 Screencasts are typically short video recordings of what is taking place on the screen of a computer or mobile device.
 They provide students with a dynamic way to make thinking visible, as they can demonstrate what they know through a variety of modalities such as drawing, typing, voice narration, and video.
+It´ll even have videos about home improvement, like cooking, decoration, or even hot water repaired by curl curl plumbing, who can easily fix anything and will teach you how.
 However, what is sometimes overlooked is the power of the screencast in the hands of teachers.
 As the new school year begins, consider these three ways to utilize screencasting to facilitate communication and foster a stronger home-school connection.

 Add Life to Introductory Letters & Weekly Newsletters

 Many teachers send notes home to parents and students at the beginning of the year as a means of introducing themselves, sharing information, or describing classroom policies and procedures.
 Additionally, many teachers and administrators create weekly or monthly newsletters that are sent via email or posted on school and classroom websites or blogs.
 Educators can bring these communication tools to life by screencasting themselves reading the letters or narrating the navigation of a website.
 Sent home via a shortened URL in an email, a paper note, or posted on a teacher website or blog, the video can be a way that parents and students can hear the teacher or principal’s voice, making them seem more approachable and creating the precedent for open lines of communication throughout the school year.
+Before I go on any further, I just wanted to mention that it is very important to have a safe and a good quality environment for your children to work in, so make sure everything is working like the electricity or plumbing.
+Visit plumber near me if you need any inspections in your house.
 For an example, watch the video below.